Graphical view on linear extensions of finite posets: Additional preliminaries

 \subsection{Finite posets depicted as directed acyclic graphs}

-There are two (different) standard ways to represent partial orders on a non-empty finite basic set $N$ by means of directed acyclic graphs having $N$ as the set of nodes.
-The point is that every acyclic binary relation $R$ on $N$ can be depicted in the form of a {\em directed acyclic graph\/} having $N$ as the set of nodes, where an {\em arrow\/} (= directed edge) $u\to v$ is drawn iff $(u,v)\in R$.
+There are two (different) standard ways to represent partial orders on a non-empty finite ground set $N$ by means of directed acyclic graphs having $N$ as the set of nodes.
+The point is that every acyclic binary relation $R$ on $N$ can be depicted in the form of a {\em directed acyclic graph\/} having $N$ as the set of nodes, where an {\em arrow\/} (= directed edge) $u\to v$ is drawn if and only if $(u,v)\in R$.

 The first way to represent a poset $P$ on $N$ is based on its {\em strict version}, that is, $R:=P\setminus\diag$.
-Owing to the characterization of posets on $N$ from Section~\ref{ssec.trans-closure}, it leads to a {\em transitive directed acyclic\/} graph with node set $N$.
+Owing to the characterization of posets on $N$ in Fact~\ref{fct.posets}, it leads to a {\em transitive directed acyclic\/} graph with node set $N$.
 Formulated in other words, transitive directed acyclic graphs over $N$ are in obvious one-to-one correspondence with posets on $N$.